-7. Increasing the capacity of the Qld coal industry will not only damage the environment and potential employment but also frustrate and foreclose on the development of a low carbon economy.
+7. Increasing the capacity of the Queensland coal industry will not only damage the environment and potential employment but also frustrate and foreclose on the development of a carbon negative economy.

 8. Coal Seam Gas extraction:

-9. Mining coal for steel making will continue and contribute to Queensland’s economy, until an economically and environmentally viable alternative is available.
+9. Mining coking coal for steelmaking will continue and contribute to Queensland’s economy, until an economically and environmentally viable alternative is available.